savakarrohan/website/content/optimization/Basicsofoptimization/index.md

 attention: A fixed amount of resources always causes us to act in a specific manner.
 Is it possible to quantify what would make us the most efficient user of our resources?
 How do we go about writing the problem in mathematical terms?
 Do these problems always fall under a certain group?
 inspiration: Inspired by the MATLAB logo being a peak which I could slice off with a plane
 author: Savakar Rohan #if any collaboration
 shortDescription: A fixed amount of resources always causes us to act in a specific manner.
-Is it possible to quantify which manner would make us the most efficient user of our resources?
+Is it possible to quantify what action would make us the most efficient user of our resources?
 How do we go about writing the problem in mathematical terms?
 Do these problems always fall under a certain group?
 tags:
   - Optimization
   - Convexity